iam-abhishek-yadav/System-Design/notes/fundamentals/05_non_relational_databases.md

     style G fill:#e1f5ff
 ```

-`Characteristics`
+**Characteristics:**
-- Extremely simple model: `GET`, `PUT`, `DELETE`.
+- Extremely simple model: `GET`, `PUT`, `DELETE`
-- Designed for key-based access patterns.
+- Designed for key-based access patterns
-- Do not support complex queries (no aggregations or joins).
+- Do not support complex queries (no aggregations or joins)
-- Can be heavily sharded and partitioned.
+- Can be heavily sharded and partitioned
-- High throughput and low latency.
+- High throughput and low latency

-`Use cases`
+**Use cases:**
 - Profile data
 - Auth/session data
 - Caching
 - Order lookups
 - Real-time counters and leaderboards

 > Relational DBs and document DBs can also be used as key-value stores if needed.

-### Graph Databases
+### 3. Graph Databases

-`Examples:` Neo4j, Amazon Neptune, Dgraph
+**Examples:** Neo4j, Amazon Neptune, Dgraph

 ```mermaid
 graph TB